KittyGiraudel/site/_posts/2014-03-25-sassy-matrix-because-one-dimension-wasnt-enough.md

 }
 ```

-We could have requested two distinct parameters for `$x` and `$y` but I feel like it's better asking for a 2-items long list `($x $y)`.
+We could have requested two distinct parameters for `$x` and `$y` but I feel like it’s better asking for a 2-items long list `($x $y)`.
 It keeps the signature cleaner and makes more sense to me.
-However we need to make sure `$coords` is actually a 2-items long list of coordinates, so why don't we make a little helper for this?
+However we need to make sure `$coords` is actually a 2-items long list of coordinates, so why don’t we make a little helper for this?

 ```scss
 @function _valid-coords($coords) {